 For transportation, they offer their own shuttle service daily from Beldibi, Göynük, Kemer, Kiriş, Çamyuva and Tekirova, and Wednesdays and Saturdays from Kundu and Antalya.

 From the 5M Migros in Antalya, head to the Tekirova Public Transportation Stop, which is located the first right after Migros.
 You’ll need to get on the Kemer Express Bus (Kemer Ekspres Otobüsü), which will leave you at the main gate of the Olympos Cable Car.
 You can spend time on the summit until 7:00 pm.
-The price per person for the cable car is 65 TL.
+Click here for the location.
+Number 10 on the map.

 PLACES TO SEE NEAR OLYMPOS, TURKEY